marcliberatore/spaceinvaders-102-java/TUTORIAL.md

 ## Wait for Java 1.5

-**A Note from Marc:** This discussion that follows is no longer relevant, as Java 1.5 (and later) are now in wide release.
+**A note from Marc:** This discussion that follows is no longer relevant, as Java 1.5 (and later) are now in wide release.
 (To be fair, the tutorial was written about ten years ago!)
 You should almost certainly use `System.nanoTime()`, and possibly the averaging technique described above, unless you're using a library which handles this for you.
 [LWJGL]'s `Sys` class provides static methods that work well across platforms.
 You should use it if you're using LWJGL.

 [LWJGL]:http://www.lwjgl.org/